guardrailsio/backend-engineer-challenge-new/README.md

 > This repository contains the coding challenge for backend engineers.

 **Note:** Please don't fork this repository, create a pull request against it, or use GuardRails in the repo name.
 Otherwise other candidates may take inspiration from it.
-Once the coding challenge is completed, you can submit it via this [Google form](https://forms.gle/i5nZWZKoUnTWj3td9).
+Once the coding challenge is completed, please sumbit your test on Greenhouse.

 ## Description